IDSIA-NLP/blah7/task2.md

 Taking column 5 and removing the duplicates you can get `Favipiravir : A new and emerging antiviral option in COVID-19 .` Be careful that the output above contains several empty columns (but correctly separated by tabs).
 You should use an approach that can read them properly!

+FINAL NOTE: We have prepared a pre-processed set of COVID-19 related articles which you can find [here](https://covid19.nlp.idsia.ch/LitCovid/litcovid19.tsv.tgz).
+If you want to use this dataset you might skip steps (1)-(3) and jump directly to step 4.

 --------------------

 > [***Previous: Subtask 1***](task1.md)